php-ru/symfony-docs-ru/form/create_custom_field_type.rst

 .. tip::

-    You can further customize the template used to render each children of the choice type.
+    You can further customize the template used to render each child of the choice type.
 The block to override in that case is named "block name" + ``_entry_`` + "element name" (``label``, ``errors`` or ``widget``) (e.g. to customize the labels of the children of the Shipping widget you'd need to